benjidial/portland/users/programs.md

 ---
 ## Portland kernel

 The portland kernel is included with Project Portland under the file `portland`.
 This is a vital system file.
 Do not delete it.
 Its source code is available at <https://github.com/negative-four-potatoes/portland/tree/master/src/kernel>.
-For a technical description of what it does, see <https:/
+For a technical description of what it does, see <https://negative-four-potatoes.github.io/portland/contributors/kernel>.

 ## Portland shell

 The portland shell is included with Project Portland under the file `shell`.
 This is a pretty important file.
 Do not delete or change it unless you are experienced.
 Its source code is available at <https://github.com/negative-four-potatoes/portland-shell>.
+For a description of what it does, see <https://negative-four-potatoes.github.io/portland/users/shell>.

 ---
 **[Back to index](index)**